nrnb/mirna-pathway-finder/new-table-builders/README-input-file-sources.txt

 * [IGNORE] mart_export_v##.csv -- exported from BioMART at http://www.ensembl.org/biomart/.
 See screenshot "mart_export.png".
 Filter for lincRMA, miRNA and processed_transcript; Attributes: entrez and mirbase ids.
 Export as CSV, unique results only.
 PROCESSING: Version number added to filename and extension set to CSV.
 Removed rows with blanks in Excel and renamed header rows: "entrez", "mirbase"

+* [OPTIONAL] mirna_mature.txt -- downloaded from ftp://mirbase.org/pub/mirbase/CURRENT/database_files/ (log in as Guest).
+This file can be processed into a CSV to be used to prepare a _direct_ mapping from mirtarbase ids to pathway elements, i.e., via an additional MIMAT->Entrez mapping set by BridgeDb.
+PROCESSING: Open in Excel.
+Filter for mirtarbase mature names that begin with "hsa"; copy mirtarbase and mimat id columns to new tab and export as mirna_mature.csv.

 ###################
 ## PROCESSED INPUTS